A Name and Story behind the face; Bethany Slusher Barnett

 The family reported to me that her husband and Laura's father was Sam Barnett.
 I did find Sam's death certificate in Texas as well.
 He was born in Kentucky on 17 May 1850, parents unknown.
 He died 30 Aug 1937.
 The informant on his death certificate was his wife Bethany Barnett.

-At around the same time as I found both death certificates I also found their graves.
 I found this on Find-A-Grave.
 They are buried at Old Fellow Cemetery, Georgetown, Williamson County, TX.
 The photo is posted there courtesy of John Christeson.
 Their headstone information corresponds with their death certificates, but unfortunately neither certificate gives us any parents names.

 I then found them in 1860 in Breathitt, KY.
-This time her parents names are clarified as Gradner Slusher and Isabella Slusher both age 23.
-They have three children, Phoebee age 6 Nathina (I believe this is a misspelling on the part of the census taker, as the age is consistent with Bethany) age 2 and Shylvana age 1.
-Everyone except Shylvana is listed as born in Floyd, KY and Shylvana was born in Breathitt, KY.
+This time, her parent's names are clarified as Gradner Slusher and Isabella Slusher, both age 23.
+They have three children, Phoebee, age 6, Nathina (I believe this is a misspelling on the part of the census taker, as the age is consistent with Bethany), age 2, and Shylvana, age 1.
+Everyone except Shylvana is listed as born in Floyd, KY, and Shylvana was born in Breathitt, KY.
 Also on either side of the family are two other Slusher families.
-One is Phillip Slusher age 52, likely Gardners father?
+One is Phillip Slusher, age 52, likely Gardner's father?
 The other is John Slusher age 26, likely a brother?

-My search will continue, but this is where I am at this time on the Conner, Slusher, Barnett and Prater families.
+My search will continue, but this is where I am at this time on the Conner, Slusher, Barnett, and Prater families.

 According to her death certificate in Texas Bethany Barnett was born 4 August 1856.
 Her parents were unknown.
 She died 23 Nov 1945.
 The informant on her death certificate was her son Wilford Barnett.
 She was a widow by this time.